rrra/www/content/post/2016/arrl-ares-preparedness-tips.md

 aren't involved, contact your local Emergency Coordinator or member of the ARRL Field Organization

-**Frequent Flyers**: Whenever you are out with Amateur Radio in a public setting, keep a supply of promotional flyers on hand.
+**Frequent flyers**: Whenever you are out with Amateur Radio in a public setting, keep a supply of promotional flyers on hand.
 You never know when you will get a chance to promote what we do!
 Free brochures are available at [www.arrl.org/shop](http://www.arrl.org/shop)